top of page

 The Legend Lives On - The Modern Road Race

 Created in 1981 by Dr James Dewar of Blaydon Harrier and Athletics Club, The Blaydon Race is an athletics road race from Newcastle to Blaydon.
-Taking place annually on the 9th June, it follows the route, as best it can, of the horse racegoers took in the 1862 Geordie Ridley song.
+Taking place annually on the 9th June, it follows the route, as best it can, that the horse racegoers took in the 1862 Geordie Ridley song.

-The first race attracted 212 athletes, with its popularity growing year on year and it now sells out the 4900 available spots within record time each year!
+The first race attracted 212 athletes, with its popularity growing year on year and it now sells out the 5000 available spots within record time each year!

 After the death of Dr Dewar in 2004, Bob Houston took on the role of Race Organiser for a number of years, followed by longstanding Blaydon Harriers; Lynn Craig, Daniel Flint and Isaac Dunn – although it really is a team effort from all our fantastic volunteers at Blaydon Harrier and Athletics Club!